 This document explains the demands of the course in order to assess your ability for the course.

-Study MA Law Online starting September 2021
+Study MA Law (Conversion) Online starting September 2022 or January 2023

 We offer a number of law conversion courses, which offer you a pathway to progress onto become a solicitor or barrister.